-- Channel the participation of ONCE and its Foundation, FOAL and CERMI in the contents of the regulatory and programmatic initiatives promoted by this agency and which are affected by this agreement, so that the social sector of disability can make contributions and suggestions that improve such content from the perspective of people with disabilities; - Promote the presence of ONCE and its Foundation, FOAL and CERMI, which represent people with disabilities and their families, in AECID's participation and consultation bodies and forums that exist at present or may exist in the future, and which have a link with this sector of the population, its interests and demands.
+- Channel the participation of ONCE and its Foundation, FOAL and CERMI in the contents of the regulatory and programmatic initiatives promoted by this agency and which are affected by this agreement, so that the social sector of disability can make contributions and suggestions that improve such content from the perspective of people with disabilities.

+Promote the presence of ONCE and its Foundation, FOAL and CERMI, which represent people with disabilities and their families, in AECID's participation and consultation bodies and forums that may exist at present or might exist in the future, and which have a connection with this population sector, its interests and demands.

-A Coordinating and Follow-Up Commission, composed of two representatives from each signing entity will meet at least twice a year to coordinate the activities required for the execution of this agreement of unlimited duration.
+A Coordinating and Follow-Up Commission, composed by two representatives from each signing entity will meet at least twice a year to coordinate the activities required for the execution of this agreement of unlimited duration.